-During the weekend, you will get acquainted with the Japanese art of flower arrangement, Ikebana.
-The course starts from the basics.
-We will explore the role of Ikebana in both the history of Japan and in modern times.
+During the weekend, you will get to know the Japanese art of flower arrangement, ikebana.
+The course starts with the basics.
+We will explore ikebana's role in both Japanese history and contemporary life.
 We will also learn about the attitude of lifelong learning in Japanese culture and the appreciation of art and aesthetics in everyday life, following the seasons.
-We follow the curriculum of the modern Sogetsu school and learn basic techniques using various plant materials.
-In addition to basic arrangements, we will also practice creative work with free arrangements.
-The course's teaching methods include the instructor's Ikebana demonstrations, guidance on making arrangements, and finally, a joint review of finished arrangements, allowing you to learn and get inspiration from other Ikebanists' works.
+In our instruction, we follow the curriculum of the modern Sogetsu school and learn basic techniques using various plant materials.
+In addition to basic arrangements, we will also practice creative work with free-style arrangements.
+The teaching methods of the course include the instructor's ikebana demonstrations, guidance on creating arrangements, and finally, a joint review of the finished arrangements, through which you will learn and gain inspiration from the works of other ikebanists.
 Despite working together, everyone works from their own starting points, following their own path as an artist.
-The goal is for you to be inspired to bravely express your creativity with plants and to learn basic techniques that will allow you to continue practicing Ikebana at home.
-Through exercises, you will practically learn the essence and tension of Ikebana's three basic elements – line, color, and mass – in arrangements and begin to view the surrounding nature and arrangements in a new way.
-To encourage you to bravely create arrangements at home, you can also practice making arrangements in vases found in your own home for your life's celebrations.
-For the course, you will need to bring pruning shears, vases, branch material, and cut flowers, as well as note-taking equipment.
-Tools are also available for loan from the teacher.
-The course instructor is Ikebana teacher Ruut Mononen.
+The goal is for you to be boldly inspired to express your creativity with plants and to learn basic techniques that will allow you to continue practicing ikebana at home.
+Through exercises, you will practically learn the essence and tension of ikebana's three basic elements – line, color, and mass – in arrangements and begin to view the surrounding nature and arrangements in a new way.
+To encourage you to boldly create arrangements at home, you can also practice making arrangements in vases found in your own home for your life's celebrations.
+For the course, you will need to bring branch shears, vases, branch material, and cut flowers, as well as note-taking materials.
+Tools are also available for loan from the instructor.
+Instructor: ikebana teacher Ruut Mononen.
+The language of instruction is Finnish.

-Epassi mobile app can be used as a payment method on this course.
+The Epassi mobile application can be used as a payment method for this course.

 CHECKLIST OF THINGS TO BRING.

-- Your own vases that you wish to use.
+- Your own vases that you want to use.
 Bring at least one vase with which you will create a festive arrangement suitable for a special occasion on Sunday.

-- At least 6 branches. (at least about arm's length.
-We will also look for these together during breaks from nature around the institute, so it's good to have clothes and shoes suitable for walking outdoors).
+- At least 6 branches (at least about arm's length.
+We will also look for these together during breaks around the college from nature, so it's good to have clothes and shoes suitable for walking outdoors).

-- Flowers. at least 15 roses or chrysanthemums and 3 longer strong-stemmed flowers (these, being straight and sturdy, are good for practicing moribana and nageire) and in addition, various flowers you would like to try, for example, for your Sunday festive arrangement.
+- Flowers.
+At least 15 roses or chrysanthemums and 3 longer strong-stemmed flowers (these are good for practicing moribana and nageire when straight and sturdy-stemmed) and in addition, various flowers you would like to try, for example, for your Sunday festive arrangement.

-- You can also bring plant leaves (slightly waxy ones last well in arrangements).
+- You can also bring plant leaves (slightly waxy-surfaced ones last well in arrangements).

-If necessary, you can ask the teacher for more information about the materials to bring (ruut.mononen@gmail.com)
+You can ask the instructor for more information on materials to bring if needed (ruut.mononen@gmail.com)

 Note: The schedule below is indicative according to the times, as the goal is to work at the students' pace.
 We will also take more breaks if necessary.
 However, the mentioned basic techniques will be learned during the weekend.